HL7/davinci-pas/input/pagecontent/specification.md

 The parameter to the inquiry operation is a [PAS Inquiry Request Bundle](StructureDefinition-profile-pas-inquiry-request-bundle.html) which has a [Claim Inquiry profile instance](StructureDefinition-profile-claim-inquiry.html) as the first resource as well as any resources referenced by the Claim Inquiry.
 The operation is a 'query-by-example' where the resource sent in provides an example of the data that is being searched for.
 The system uses the example to generate the query and find matching records.
 The exact rules for which elements are required and how those elements are used in the search are contained in the X12 278 Inquiry and Response guide.

-To search for a specific claim, the Claim.identifier can be sent and it should be either the previously returned Administration Reference Number (REF-BB) or the Prior Authorization Number (REF-NT).
+>To search for a specific claim, the Claim.identifier can be sent and it should be either the previously returned Administration Reference Number (REF-BB) or the Prior Authorization Number (REF-NT).
+{: .modified-content}

 In the base FHIR specification, the item.productOrService is mandatory.
 To conduct an inquiry that is not for a specific service, the 'not-applicable' code that is in the bound value set is sent.
 Intermediaries SHALL interpret the 'not-applicable' code as no product or service code.

-NOTE: The inquiry operation must contain the details of the organization making the query (the X12 Requester, Loop 2000B), a payer organization (the X12 UMO, Loop 2000A), and a patient (Loop 2000C) for the inquiry.
+>NOTE: The inquiry operation must contain the details of the organization making the query (the X12 Requester, Loop 2000B), a payer organization (the X12 UMO, Loop 2000A), and a patient (Loop 2000C) for the inquiry.
 The operation does not allow inquiries that do not identify a specific patient, such as an inquiry for all prior authorization requests submitted on a specific date.
 The patient will be identified by their member identifier.
 This identifier is a specific slice on the Patient resource that is identified with a type of 'MB'.
 The identifier system will indicate the payer that the member identifier is associated with.
 Providers will need correspond with payers to know what system to send.
+{: .modified-content}

 The information in the Bundle is mapped to a 278 Health Care Services Review Information - Inquiry transaction (278i request).
-The 278 Health Care Services Review Information - Response (278i response) is then mapped to a [PAS Inquiry Response Bundle](StructureDefinition-profile-pas-inquiry-response-bundle.html) with the results of the inquiry contained in the Bundle.  <div class="modified-content" markdown="1">This response will have a [Claim Inquiry Response instance](StructureDefinition-profile-claiminquiryresponse.html) as the first entry.
+The 278 Health Care Services Review Information - Response (278i response) is then mapped to a [PAS Inquiry Response Bundle](StructureDefinition-profile-pas-inquiry-response-bundle.html) with the results of the inquiry contained in the Bundle.
+>This response will have a [Claim Inquiry Response instance](StructureDefinition-profile-claiminquiryresponse.html) as the first entry.
 This Claim Inquiry Response **SHALL** either reference a Claim or have a Data Absent Reason indicating why the Claim can not be referenced (eg. original claim received by fax).
-The referenced Claim instance **SHOULD** be returned if there is information in the Response that needs to be present can not be returned in the Claim Response instance.</div>
+The referenced Claim instance **SHOULD** be returned if there is information in the Response that needs to be present can not be returned in the Claim Response instance.
+{: .modified-content}

 Notes:
 * the returned ClaimResponse **SHALL** include the current results for all submitted items, including any items changed or canceled since the original authoriation request.
 (See [Updating authorization requests](#updating-authorization-requests) below.)